neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 By stating my opinions on the value of academia I am seeking to lay bare why it has different characteristics than industry as a job.

 You see relaxed and self indulgent styles of work in academia that are seldom seen in industry.
-That is because the aim is not necessarily to be as productive as possible in terms of end product, but to maximise much more nebulous aims as novelty, engagement and elegance.
+That is because the aim is not necessarily to be as productive as possible in terms of end product, but to maximise much more nebulous aims such as novelty, engagement and elegance.

 ## Vive la difference

 This is why academia is not exactly like industry.
 There is a lot of creativity in industry but directed towards business success.
 There is a lot of efficient working practices in academia but directed towards novelty.
-However the flavour is very different.
+However the flavour of work is very different and I think each individual needs to discover, like I have, where they fit and what they enjoy.

 # What I love about working in industry